Competitor ComparisonStanleyLinkedInHead of Content

 That's real value.
 But it doesn't fix the root cause.

-Getting the data infrastructure right is the hard problem.
+Getting this right is the hard problem.
 Most people don't do this at all.
 They paste a few posts into a prompt, maybe build a static style guide, and wonder why the output still sounds like someone else.
+What they actually need is a head of content — someone who sets up the infrastructure, connects the sources, and makes sure the AI has what it needs before a single word gets written.

 What Stanley Does